Walking, hiking, horseback riding, enjoy it all on the Katy Trail, Missouri’s contribution to the rails-to-trails movement.

 Bicyclist, walkers, nature lovers and history buffs all love Missouri’s Katy Trail State Park, where they can explore Missouri’s natural beauty and rich history year-round.
-(Motor and engine driven vehicles are not allowed on the trail; battery powered wheelchairs are allowed.)
+(Motor and engine driven vehicles are not allowed on the trail; battery-powered wheelchairs are allowed.)
 Horseback riding is allowed on a 25-mile stretch between Sedalia and Calhoun, and on a section in the vicinity of Mokane.
 (Parking lots in these areas accommodate trailer parking.)

 This long-distance walking and biking trail, winding more than 237 miles from Machens (near St. Louis) to Clinton, welcomes people of all ages to discover the heart of Missouri.
 More than half of its length follows the Missouri River.
 Planned extensions will take the trail all the way to Kansas City.
 Many side trails extend from the Katy, reaching into communities along the way.

 The hard-packed, crushed limestone surface is fairly level and constant as it meanders through the countryside.
 With more than 30 trailheads along its length, the Katy is very easy to reach, offering trips of varying distance.
 The trail is handicap-accessible.
 Businesses at many trailheads provide bike rentals, refreshments, food, lodging and restrooms.
 Bike shops offer rentals, including two-person bikes, wheelchair bikes, hand-cycles and specialized equipment for handicapped individuals.
-The trail affords easy access to several awardwinning wineries; find them in Defiance, Augusta, Dutzow, Hermann and Rocheport.
+The trail affords easy access to several award-winning wineries; find them in Defiance, Augusta, Dutzow, Hermann and Rocheport.

 No matter what the season, the scenery along the trail is always enjoyable and quite beautiful, with diverse panoramas, from sandstone and limestone bluffs to dense forests, sweeping river views to wetlands, and gently rolling farmland to prairies.

 With so many types of habitat, wildlife is abundant.
-A canopy of oak and sycamore trees gives cool shade in summer and brilliant color in fall.
+A canopy of oak and sycamore trees alongside the Katy Trail gives cool shade in summer and brilliant color in fall.
 Wintertime vistas can be breathtaking (not because of the cold).
 Bird enthusiasts are likely to spot and hear many species of birds along the trail year-round, including a large variety of song birds, geese and ducks, woodpeckers, hawks, great blue herons, turkey, vultures and the occasional bald eagle.
 Keep a sharp eye out for deer, opossum, beaver, mink, raccoon and other critters.

-The Katy Trail weaves through dozens of small towns which once thrived along the railroad corridor.
+The Katy Trail weaves through dozens of small towns that once thrived along the railroad corridor.
 These communities are wonderful stopping points, offering antiques, historic districts, restaurants, groceries, craft shops, motels, campgrounds and bed and breakfast inns.
 Secure bicycle parking is always available.